-The back door may fall if it is not opened fully.
+• The back door may fall if it is not opened fully.
 It is more difficult to open or close the back door on an incline than on a level surface, so beware of the back door unexpectedly opening or closing by itself.
 Make sure that the back door is fully open and secure before using the luggage compartment.

 - When closing the back door, take extra care to prevent your fingers etc. from being caught. - When closing the back door, make sure to press it lightly on its outer surface.
 If the back door handle is used to fully close the back door, it may result in hands or arms being caught. - Do not place your hands on the back door damper stay to close the back door, and do not hang on the back door damper stay.
-Doing so may cause hands to be caught or the back door damper stay to break, causing an accident. - Do not attach any accessories other than genuine Toyota parts to the back door.
-Such additional weight on the back door may cause the back door to fall closed again after it is opened.
+Doing so may cause hands to be caught or the back door damper stay to break, causing an accident. - If a bicycle carrier or similar heavy object is attached to the back door, it may fall closed again after being opened, causing someone's hands, head or neck to be caught and injured.
+When installing an accessory part to the back door, using a genuine Toyota part is recommended.